Vaccination Site Location: Student Health Services (A.P. Beutel Health Center)

-Important Information: When arriving for your appointment, enter through the doors closest to the ILSB building (south side of the chapel)
+Important Information: When arriving for your appointment, enter through the main entrance of the A.P.
+Beutel Health Center on Houston Street.

-SHS is now providing a limited number of COVID-19 vaccines for TAMU students, faculty and staff.
+SHS is now providing COVID-19 vaccines for TAMU students, faculty and staff.
 Those who are eligible must book online.
 Spaces are limited and SHS will offer more vaccination opportunities as we confirm our vaccine allocation each week.
-The vaccine vials must be used once they are opened for each batch of students, so it is important that students not miss or no-show for their chosen time.

-Once your vaccination appointment is scheduled, SHS recommends that you fill out the appropriate vaccination forms prior to your appointment in order to minimize your wait time.
-These forms will also be available at the vaccination site if you are unable to fill them out in advance.
+Once your vaccination appointment is scheduled, SHS recommends that you fill out the appropriate vaccination form prior to your appointment in order to minimize your wait time.
+This form will also be available at the vaccination site if you are unable to fill it out in advance.

 Common side effects include:

 - On the arm where you got the shot: pain, redness and swelling

 - Throughout the rest of the body: tiredness, headache, muscle pain, chills, fever and nausea

 If you have symptoms outside of the common ones mentioned or that last more than 3 days, then contact your primary care physician and report your reaction to: https://vaers.hhs.gov/.

 It takes time for your body to build protection after any vaccination.
 People are considered fully vaccinated two weeks after their second shot of the Pfizer-BioNtech or Moderna COVID-19 vaccine, or two weeks after the single-dose Johnson & Johnson/Janssen COVID-19 vaccine.
 You should keep using all the tools available to protect yourself and others until you are fully vaccinated.